CIVILIAN CONSERVATION CORPS INITIATIVE

 The Civilian Conservation

-Corps Initiative (CCCI) is a non-profit,
+Corps Initiative (CCCI) is a grassroots

-a large scale investment
+as a large scale investment

 by the US Government in our Nation's human and natural capital

 that the 32nd President of the United States Franklin D.